arm-hpc/IEEECluster2020/README.md

 08:50 – 09:10 | The Effects of Wide Vector Operations on Processor Caches | Andrei Poenaru
 09:10 – 09:20 | Short break |
-09:20  - 09:30 | On the usage of the Arm C Language Extensions for a High-Order Finite-Element Kernel | Guillaume Quintin 09:30 – 09:50 | Porting Applications to Arm-based Processors | Dirk Pleiter
+09:20  - 09:30 | On the usage of the Arm C Language Extensions for a High-Order Finite-Element Kernel | Guillaume Quintin 09:30 – 09:50 | Porting Applications to Arm-based Processors | Bine Brank
 09:50 – 10:10 | CoreNEURON: performance and energy efficiency evaluation on Intel and Arm CPUs | Joel Criado 10:10 – 10:30 | Performance evaluation of ParalleX execution model on Arm-based Platforms | Nikunj Gupta 10:30 – 10:35 | Short break |